ubuntu/WSL/docs/tutorials/cloud-init.md

 ## What you will need:

 - Windows 11 with WSL 2 already enabled
-- The latest UbuntuPreview application from Microsoft Store.
+- The latest Ubuntu24.04LTS application from Microsoft Store.

 ## Write the cloud-config file